hashicorp/vault/website/source/docs/secrets/ssh/index.html.md

         <span class="param-flags">N/A for Dynamic Key type, N/A for OTP type,
         optional for CA type</span>
         If set, certificates are allowed to be signed for use as a 'user'.
-        Defaults to true.
+        Defaults to false.
       </li>
       <li>
         <span class="param">allow_host_certificates</span>
         <span class="param-flags">N/A for Dynamic Key type, N/A for OTP type,
         optional for CA type</span>
         If set, certificates are allowed to be signed for use as a 'host'.
-        Defaults to true.
+        Defaults to false.
       </li>
       <li>
         <span class="param">allow_bare_domains</span>